OFiDCrypt/ofidcrypt/README.md

 # OFiDCrypt : Profile 👋
 👾 **Crypto Enthusiast | Content Creator for Beginner to Intermediate levels:**
-Focused on Security Tips and “Opening the Door“ to the World of Digital Assets, with easy-to-understand fundamental knowledge rather than complex trading advice 📈
+Focused on Security Tips and “Opening the Door“ to the World of Digital Assets, with easy-to-understand fundamental knowledge rather than complex trading advice.

 🔤 **Simplifying crypto for everyone, empowering others to make their own financial investment decisions!**